TorbenJakobsen/run_sap_as_a_container/README.rst

 Everything related to Docker will be accessed through the CLI.

-You can verify by creating a https://httpbin.org/ container
+You can verify by creating a https://httpbin.org/ container:

 .. code:: bash